-In our last post we read about how the USB Selective Suspend feature allows the Windows system to save power by putting certain USB ports into a suspended mode.
+In our last post, we read about how the USB Selective Suspend feature allows Windows 11/10 systems to save power by putting certain USB ports into suspended mode.
 If you notice that the USB Selective Suspend feature is disabled on your system, this post may be able to help you.

 The Update Drivers wizard will open up.

 After that, click on Browse my computer for driver software.

 Next, select Let me pick from a list of device drivers on my computer and click Next.

 Now select USB Input Device model in the dialog box and then hit Next.

 Wait for Windows to complete the installation of the USB Human Interface Device (HID) Device.
 You will see a message Windows has successfully updated your drivers.